IsolatedSushi2/Multimedia-Retrieval/Readme.txt

 There are also non Demo files and other files not used in the demo, These files where mostly used for tinkering, testing, checking, making minor adjustments or simply because we needed to plot stuff for the report.

+The used Shape Database can be found labeledDb map.
+In the models_final map you can see the shapes after preprocessing.
+The database folder contains json files of precomputed values needed for computations.

 Dependencies needed for running the program: (pip installable) annoy,			pymeshlab matplotlib,		sklearn